nf-core/eager/docs/tutorial_pathogen.md

   of FASTQ files per library) that was requested for sequencing?
 - Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?
-- Does ClusterFactor or 'Dups' look high (e.g. >2 or >10% respectively - however
+- Does ClusterFactor or 'Dups' look high (e.g. >2 or >10% respectively) suggesting over-amplified or badly preserved samples?
-  given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile) suggesting over-amplified or badly preserved samples?
-- Does the human DNA show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns' button)?

 FastQC (pre-AdapterRemoval):